-If the sound of the drill bothers you, bring a portable audio player and headset so you can listen to your favorite music.
-During the dental visit you might try visualizing yourself relaxing on a warm beach.
+If the sound of the drill bothers you, bring a portable audio player and headset so you can listen to your favourite music.
+During the dental visit, you might try visualizing yourself relaxing on a warm beach.

-Some people find that taking a friend or close family member along (either to meet the dentist for the first time, or during treatment to hold their hand, or both) very helpful.
-You may also want to bring someone along to keep you company in the waiting room.
+Some people find that taking a friend or close family member along (either to meet the dentist for the first time or during the treatment to hold their hand (or both) can be very helpful.
+You may also want to bring a friend or someone along to keep you company in the waiting room.